-This story is by Laura Porter Taylor and was part of our 2020 Fall Writing Contest.
+This story is by Laura Porter Taylor and won an honorable mention our 2020 Fall Writing Contest.
 You can find all the writing contest stories here.

 A cold spring rain falls softly as she sits on the damp curb skirting the asphalt drive.
 She should have grabbed a blanket, not that it matters.
 She is emotionally anesthetized most of the time and too tired to care.
 For the umpteenth time, quitting crosses her mind, especially after she loses a patient.
 Three died this morning.

 Meditation sometimes helps her unwind.
 She reaches into the depths of her heart, seeking a spark of nostalgia to recall the last time she laughed.
 Pictures and sounds of joyful exuberance with her family at Christmas fill her thoughts.
 She closes her eyes for a few moments in remembrance.

 Everyone is here.
 Siblings, spouses, in-laws, outlaws, grandparents, even cousins from Seattle, and Sacramento.
 It’s as if everyone knows this will be their last time together.
 It’s crowded and stifling in her parents’ small suburban home, but they open a few windows, cram themselves in, sing off-key carols, eat too many cookies, and drink rum punch.